Communications Data Investigator SPOC

 OCC, Wymondham or PHQ, Martlesham

-We are looking for a motivated individual to join the Single Point of Contact within the Norfolk & Suffolk Constabularies, Cyber, Intelligence & Serious Crime Directorate, Communications Data Investigation Unit (SPoC).
+We are looking for motivated individuals to join the Single Point of Contact within the Norfolk & Suffolk Constabularies, Cyber, Intelligence & Serious Crime Directorate, Communications Data Investigation Unit (SPoC).

 Main duties include: